dotku/dotku.github.io/README.md

 ## Updates
 - Jan 15, 2016
-Welcome to my github space, I current just reconstruct the folders, make them separated by languages.
+Welcome to my github space, I current just reconstruct the folders, make them separated by languages, inlcuding [English] and [Chinese].
+I guest it would be a better way for construct the content.

+[English]: '/en'
+[Chinese]: '/cn'